 Types of allergies

-- Environmental triggers — Minute particles like dust, pollen, and smoke can irritate a dog very much.
+- Environmental triggers — Minute particles like dust, pollen, and smoke can irritate a dog.
 Again, the response to such allergens is different from humans.
 While we start sneezing when there’s a breeze of dust or smoke, dogs feel the tinge in their skin.
 Moreover, if the dog is allergic to something like carpet fibers, its paws are sure to react aggressively because it has to walk around on carpets all day long.
 There is no way to avoid it.

+Dog Chewing Paws Remedy.
 Skin problems — From dry skin to atopic dermatitis

 In winter, just like human skin, dog skin dries up too.
-It becomes flaky and it cracks.
-We have a variety of lotions to choose on the market to soothe our skin, but dogs choose to lick their skin to ensure relief.
+It becomes flaky, and it cracks.
+We have a variety of lotions to choose from on the market to soothe our skin, but dogs decide to lick their skin to ensure relief.
 However, that does not last very long.
 Dogs haven’t evolved yet to tackle extreme temperatures caused as a side effect of global phenomena called climate change.
 Also, the dog’s diet may not be well balanced.
 If oils and fats are less present, it shows in the dog’s skin.
 As we explore these conditions, it becomes more evident that dogs are just like humans.
 It’s just that they cannot talk!